NLeSC/baklava/README.md

 # Baklava

 This repository includes scripts to deploy a kubernetes cluster and applications from scratch.
-Currently, it supports Opennubula platform.
+Currently, it supports [OpenNebula](https://opennebula.org) platform.

 The name was chosen because [baklava](https://en.wikipedia.org/wiki/Baklava) consists of small pieces, like we put many technologies together, and has many layers as in Docker images.